mediakreativ/craft-blocksmith/README.md

 ### Mid-Term

+1. **Copy-/Paste-/Clone Functionality**
+   - Add functionality to copy, paste, and clone blocks within the same Matrix field or across fields, if they are allowed in the destination field.

-1. **Optimizations for Multi-Site Setups**
+2. **Optimizations for Multi-Site Setups**
    - Ensure that previews and settings work correctly in multi-site environments.
    - **Example:** Preview images and categories should be configurable per site.

-2. **More Complex Block Scenarios**
-   - Support for nested Matrix fields and dependencies between block types.
-   - **Aim:** Make Blocksmith compatible with advanced content structures commonly used in modern page builders.

-3. **Copy-/Paste-/Clone Functionality**
-   - Add functionality to copy, paste, and clone blocks within the same Matrix field or across fields, if they are allowed in the destination field.

 ### Long-Term